-Studio Art Course: PRINTMAKING WITH BIRDS - AN INTRODUCTION TO LINOCUT AND DRYPOINT PRINTING: 5 & 6 March 2022 (Beginners)
+Studio Art Workshop: PRINTMAKING WITH BIRDS - AN INTRODUCTION TO LINOCUT AND DRYPOINT PRINTING: 5 & 6 March 2022 (Beginners)

 Learn about printmaking as a medium for art inspired by the natural world!
 Explore and capture the fascinating textures and patterns of birds in this two-day introductory workshop.

 Dr Fenja T. Ringl is a Canberra-based printmaker with a passion for nature-influenced art that reflects Australia’s unique ecological and cultural environments.
 With a professional background in archaeology, palaeo-ecology and science communication, Fenja draws inspiration from years of travelling and working across Australia’s diverse landscapes.
 Fenja initially explored printmaking as a way of interpreting the natural world while on fieldwork many years ago, and has since developed printmaking into a full-time occupation/obsession.